whily/notes/legion-archlinux.md

 Use `yay -Syu --aur` to update all AUR packages.
 Alternatively, one can run `yay --save --combinedupgrade` once, and then run `yay -Syu` afterwards to update both official and AUR packages.

+To fine tune PKGBUILD, add option "--editmenu" for yay.

 #### Xorg